Stories from the Field

 Not all art school field trips are vehicle based.
 Certainly, in the early days of the Photomedia Workshop’s trips into the field backpacking prevailed as the main means of moving in the world so as to look at it through discerning eyes.
 The last field trip to favour the soft pack over hard containers and collapsible chairs (ferried awkwardly in a trailer) took place in the Morton National Park, New South Wales, decades ago - the very national park where Dan Stefanac lost his egg.

 Richard B, the son of a medical practitioner from outback New South Wales, intended to take the trip along with Dan.
 Richard is a musician too and had a wonderful way of seeing things which led to his making hauntingly tonal photographs.
 He would be an obvious choice for bass guitar in a Dan Stefanac rock band delivering perfect acoustic foundations while dreaming visual images in black and white.
 Richard had asked me to collect him from home the morning of the field trip into Morton National Park.
 This request was made at 10.30 pm the night before departure when we had a chance encounter at the all-night supermarket.
 I was there to get one or two remaining items for which there was room in my pack.
-Richard Baldwin was pushing a large trolley packed with supplies.
+Richard B was pushing a large trolley packed with supplies.
 A case of eggs was perched dangerously on a bag of potatoes.
 I imagined that later his lounge room at home would be strewn with clothing and equipment ready to vie for space in his pack (did he have a proper one?) with five day’s supply of food.
 At dawn, I stood at his door to hear a feeble voice on the other side announce, “Sorry, John, I’m sick”.

 Backpacking in landscapes that reveal little of previous human occupation is bitter sweet.
 Let me record my acknowledgement of the Australian Aboriginal land upon which we walked and express my sorrow to the Australian Aboriginal people who suffered as unceded inhabitants from the callus manifestations of my culture.
 Perversely, the suffering still persist.
 As we walked in single file for long periods in silence, I wondered what significance this country held for Australian Aboriginal people of the region.
 I was more confident of the appeal it had for our small band of artists nurtured in the western tradition.
 With every step something of that sensibility came under challenge from the phenomena surrounding us.
 ‘Faint scribblings of nature’, a colonial poet wrote of the eucalyptus forest, ‘learning how to write’.

 Mark A was by far the most experienced and agile bush walker of the group.
 A crop of curly hair, eyes protected by big lashes accentuated by a wiry frame.
-He had state-of-the-art boots but could walk over virtually any terrain with bare feet.
+He had state-of-the-art boots although he could walk over virtually any terrain with bare feet.
 Schooled in a ‘School Without Walls’ he was suspicious of authority.
 He was all over the place both physically and conceptually.
 His graduating folio, fueled by his studies in the field, was an almanac of brilliant, fleeting insights.
 Examiners, looking for coherent ‘bodies of work’, failed to notice.

 For backpackers wishing to travel light (namely without a tent), the Morton National Park is blessed with a coastal range of eroded sandstone known as the Budawangs.
 A conglomerate, the range is a remnant of a coastal sea bed salted with river stones dumped from torrential coastal waterways, uplifted, and exposed to offer very expansive overhangs at the base of towering cliffs - perfect accommodation to a point.
 The floor of an overhang consists of fine dust.
 Treading carefully is the solution to this issue.
 Another is the mental anguish of lying at night on a thin ground sheet underneath millions of tonnes of rock that at some stage in the grand scheme of things must fall.
 Although we all did have tents we resorted to communal living underneath a generous overhang.
 Dan Stefanac secured his solitary egg on a ledge near his quarters.
 For me, it became a symbol of encouragement.
 If it, in all its fragility, could rest in peace in a gaping wound in the side of a mountain so could I. Stefanac declared that the egg was to be a gastronomic reward - the centre-piece of his last breakfast in the Budawangs.
 It would be the fuel that would propel him back from a remote and alien precinct to familiar cultural settings.
 After four days of rationing food we all salivated at the thought of eating Dan Stefanac’s egg.
 At night, as we argued about art and life, the light from our fire leapt up the precipice.
 The egg shone like a beacon; a white discontinuity.